 I think I came across Osmo through a Facebook feed?
 I don’t usually follow apps, or even technology really – and except for the blog and a slight Candy Crush addiction, I don’t use the computer for much else.
+The girls use it sometimes to watch a certain youtube video, especially if their friends have recommended something fun.
+Most kid’s entertainment seems to be online now anyway so I just sit back and watch them play.

 That’s a lie – I forgot about Pinterest.